rishi146196/House_Price_prediction/README.md

 - If you make changes to your `app.py`, the Streamlit app will automatically refresh in the browser.
 - You can also run other Python scripts that are designed for Streamlit in the same way by replacing `app.py` with your script’s filename.

-Feel free to reach out if you need help with anything else related to Streamlit!
+# Pickel file
+you need to create pickle file first, detail code share in above pkl file refer that.